espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Orc Ferocity.md

 * * *

 Fierceness in battle runs through your blood, and you refuse to fall from your injuries no matter how terrible they may be.
-You avoid being knocked out and remain at 1 Hit Point, and your [[Wounded]] condition increases by 1.
+You avoid being knocked out and remain at 1 Hit Point, and your [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Wounded]] condition increases by 1.